bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 exercise before the lab starts.
 Before the lab starts please:
 * read through the whole exercise (see below)
 * do the pre-lab
+* recap on what you did for the lecture
-* post questions on Moodle
+* post any questions on Moodle
-(* form your new group and post the names of all group members on Moodle - see below)
+* (form your new group and post the names of all group members on Moodle - see below)

 ## Exercises
 There will be 13 labs.